-In addition to being an original improv comedy show, Improbotics is also the subject of scientific research on the use of artificial intelligence in theatre and on the Turing test*, and it has been presented at international scientific conferences.
+In addition to being an original improv comedy show, Improbotics is also the subject of scientific research on the use of artificial intelligence in theatre, which has been presented at international scientific conferences.

 - Boyd Branch, Piotr Mirowski, Kory Mathewson (2021) “Collaborative Storytelling with Human Actors and AI Narrators”, International Conference on Computational Creativity.